 8 For a discussion of the difference here see (Arpaly, 2000).
-In saying that the rules provide guidance for agents, I do not mean that they need to explicitly formulate them, or even realize that their behaviour is being regulated by them.
-Perhaps though, if they are really to count as agents, there must be some level on which they are endorsed.
-On this last point see (Jones 2003).
+In saying that the rules provide guidance for agents, I do not mean that they need to explicitly formulate them, or even realize that their behaviour is being characterization of what practical rationality understood in this way is.
+I cannot offer that, but I will make a few remarks.